DaRaFF/webdev-resources/README.md

 ###Software Patterns General
 * [Sourcemaking](http://sourcemaking.com) - Concept - Design Patterns and Refactoring - Collection and explanations of patterns, anti patterns, refactoring, uml
+* [Scalable and modular architecture for css](http://smacss.com/book/) - Concept - Best practices on how to design proper css